callmetango/xf86-video-suncg6/README.md

 xf86-video-suncg6 - GX/Turbo GX video driver for the Xorg X server
 ------------------------------------------------------------------

+This driver supports the Sun GX, GXplus, TurboGX, and TurboGXplus Color Frame Buffers.
+These Sbus cards were supported in the sun4c, sun4m, sun4d, and sun4u platforms.

 All questions regarding this software should be directed at the Xorg mailing list: